 York Lo: Makers of Rolling Shutters: Sam Yick, Cheung Hing, Choi Hung and Others

-Rolling shutters have been a prominent feature of stores in Hong Kong and below is the profile of several firms who has been players in the industry before the 1980s:
+Rolling shutters have been a prominent feature of stores in Hong Kong and below are the profiles of several firms who had been players in the industry before the 1980s:

 Sam Yick Iron Works (三益鐵工廠)

 Article about Sam Yick owner Chow Moon heading to Taiwan and Southeast Asia to survey the metal industries in 1966 (WKYP, 1966-10-9)

 Founded in 1938, Sam Yick Iron Works was a manufacturer of rolling shutters, iron gates, iron fences, steel window frames, brass equipment and all kinds of steel works.
 (XianggangNianjian, 1966)

 In the 1950s, the firm was operating out of 103 Reclamation Street (100 Years of the HK Construction Industry, 1958) but by the 1960s and 1970s it was operating out of 97 Butes Street in Kowloon.
 (Universal Chinese Overseas Directory, 1969; Xianggang Nianjian, 1973)

 Industry peers of the HK & Kowloon Machinery Merchants Association congratulate Chow Moon (seated, third from the left) on his election to the board of the Tung Wah Group of Hospitals in 1966.
 (WKYP, 1966-4-10)